 Lamprais at Dutch Burgher Union

-Let’s get it straight right away, Burgher in this contest has nothing to do with beef patty stuffed inside a soft bun along with lettuce and tomato.
-Burghers are a small Eurasian ethnic group in Sri Lanka descended from Portuguese, Dutch and British people.
+Burghers are a small Eurasian ethnic group in Sri Lanka descended from Portuguese, Dutch, and British people.
 The number of Burghers is quite small, constituting only 0.2% of the total population of Sri Lanka, according to Wikipedia.
-One of the signature Burgher dishes is lamprais, rice with vegetables and meats wrapped in a banana leaf and cooked.
+One of the signature Burgher dishes is lamprais, rice with vegetables and meats wrapped in banana leaf, and cooked.

 On my latest trip to Sri Lanka I didn’t have the time to visit Dutch Burgher Union myself, but my friends (who are simply the best) brought me lamprais on the day of my departure while I was busy packing.
 I am not sure whether it was the lamprais or the overwhelming feeling of being loved by friends, but that meal was delicious!